 Is La Roche-Posay or CeraVe better?

 Depends on your need.
-CeraVe for basic moisturizing and cleansing value; LRP for reactive skin, acne, and premium SPF.
+CeraVe for basic moisturizing and cleansing value; LRP for reactive-feeling routines, acne-prone product options, and premium SPF textures.

 Is Anthelios sunscreen worth the premium?